An appraisal is investigation that concludes an opinion of value.

 To defend your rights in a condemnation case.

-An inspection is a third-party investigation of the livable structure and mechanical systems of a home, from the roof to the bottom.
+An inspection is a third-party evaluation of the available structure and appliances of a home, from the top to the bottom.

 The CMA relies on vague local market trends.